 Olamide Set to Headline T-Pumpy’s Abuja Mega City Road Show

-Sensational musician and rapper, Olamide Badoo, is set to headline the T-Pumpy Real Estate Abuja Mega City Road Show set for Monday April 7, 2025 as the company plans to promote its real estate properties and land in Abuja, the Federal Capital Territory (FCT).
+The CEO of T Pumpy Concept, a real estate company, Mr Akintayo Adaralegbe has announced that sensational musician and rapper, Olamide is set to headline his company’s Abuja Mega City Road Show set for today.
+The company plans to promote its real estate properties and lands in Abuja, the Federal Capital Territory (FCT) through this initiative.

-The company’s Mega Discount Programme kicked off on March 31st and will run until April 15th offering amazing deals on prime real estate.

-The road show promises to be one of the most exciting events in the city, with Olamide assuring fans of an unforgettable experience.

 He added that, “We are known for excellence.
 Bringing Olamide Badoo on board is a testament to our commitment to quality and entertainment.
 He is a talented artist who has proven his worth over the years.
 We invite all Abuja residents to join us for this special event.
 Our properties and lands are available at unbeatable prices.
 The discount programme runs until April 15th so this is the perfect time to invest in real estate.”